Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-73-the-noose.md

 "The Dominion Security Council will now continue discussion on the expedited Motion three thousand eight hundred and four, brought by Clan Stoneback of Gao.
 The motion creates a framework for a unified industrial and logistical process by which classified starship and weapon designs may be commissioned from Dominion shipyards.
 Motion was suspended due to a legal challenge, now withdrawn.
 Introduction and arguments from the Representative for the Clans of Gao."

 Kenshi stepped into the circle.
 The logjam slipped, broke, and was gone.
-Perhaps it would catch again downstream...but for the first time in far too long, things were moving.
+Perhaps it would catch again downstream... but for the first time in far too long, things were moving.
 Sir Patrick sat, and listened, and allowed himself a small smile.

 The *real* war was back on.